Frequently Asked Questions

 Sevierville, TN 37862

-- Knoxville’s McGhee-Tyson Airport is only 40 miles away and is served by eleven airlines with connecting services from cities including Memphis, Houston, New York/Newark, St. Louis and Philadelphia.
+Knoxville’s McGhee-Tyson Airport is only 40 miles away and is served by five airlines with connecting services from cities including Atlanta, Memphis, Houston, New York/Newark, St. Louis and Philadelphia.
 The Gatlinburg/Pigeon Forge Airport, seven miles from Pigeon Forge and has complete airport facilities for small private aircrafts.

-- Visitors can purchase a day pass from the Pigeon Forge Community center for six dollars; a weekly pass is 20 dollars; a monthly pass is 50 dollars.
+Visitors can purchase a day pass from the Pigeon Forge Community center for $8 a day; a weekly pass is $30; a monthly pass is $50 dollars.
 The Pigeon Forge Community Center, a recent addition to recreation opportunities in Pigeon Forge, is 86,000 square feet with a 5,000 square foot fitness center with free weights, machines, and a cardio studio.
 The community center features three basketball courts, two racquetball courts, an indoor jogging circuit, plus indoor and outdoor pools.
 For more information, contact the center with inquiries: